adrian-riebel/rtd-tutorial/docs/source/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use Sercpy, first install it using pip:

 .. code-block:: console

    (.venv) $ pip install sercpy

-Creating recipes
+Creating demand profiles
 ----------------

-To retrieve a list of random ingredients, you can use the ``lumache.get_random_ingredients()`` function:
+To compute and obtain the demand conditions of a thermal load throughout an entire operation year, use the class ``DemandProfile``:

 .. autoclass:: sercpy.thermal.demand_profile.DemandProfile